Where to Stay in Kyoto

 Here are the most strategic stations in Kyoto for tourists to base in.
 I have highlighted these in yellow for easy reference.

-4 Best Places to Stay in Kyoto
+Where to Stay in Kyoto: 4 Best Places to Stay in Kyoto

 Following my personal experience in my 4 past visits to Kyoto and having experienced the city during spring, summer and autumn, the best area to stay in Kyoto is Downtown Kawaramachi.
 Downtown Kawaramachi is right in the center of Kyoto’s modern bustling area yet still in short walking distance to Gion where you can experience Old Kyoto.
 Other recommended areas to stay in Kyoto for sightseeing are Gion, Kyoto Station and Central Kyoto Karasuma in descending order of preference.